Systems Admin

 New Folder dialog with 'Common' entered as the folder name, showing \\std.local\share\Common as the namespace path preview and the Add button highlighted in the Folder targets section

-Step 8 – Add Folder Targets for Both Servers
+Step 8 — Add both folder targets

 Browse For Folder dialog showing D:\Common selected on SRV01, and the Create Share dialog with share name 'Common' and local path D:\Common entered